PUNCHLINE

 Student Project:No

-Jackson Sharpe is a 26 year old, Independent filmmaker from Melbourne, Australia.
-Inspired by classic Aussie films of decades past, Jackson has a keen interest in the strange and obscure.
+Jackson Sharpe is a 26 y.o.
+Independent filmmaker from Melbourne, Australia.
+Inspired by classic Aussie films of decades passed, Jackson has a keen interest in the strange and obscure.

 The only thing Jackson loves more than writing about himself in the third person is making compelling stories - stories which can be entertaining, sometimes uncomfortable, and always more personal than he'd care to admit.

-I find it intriguing to explore difficult topics through humor.
+I find humour an intriguing method to disarm the audience and explore difficult topics with honesty.
 It’s how I’ve processed tough moments in my own life, and it's ultimately what has shaped my approach to directing this story.
-I believe humor adds levity, which allows space to handle the uncomfortable and process what might otherwise feel impossible.
-In the realm of storytelling, this approach inevitably leads you to a space of the strange and unpleasent - aspects inclusive in PUNCHLINE which I feel would have been dishonest to shy away from.
+I believe humour adds levity, which grants us the space to confront what we find uncomfortable and process what might otherwise feel impossible.
+As writers and directors, it allows us to enter into a space where the audience is vulnerable.
+In the realm of storytelling, it allowed me to approach difficult topics which I feel would have been dishonest to shy away from.